UniFi Express 7 vs Dream Router 7: Which One Should You Buy in 2026?

 Can't decide?
 The Express 7 is a safe starting point.
 You can always add cameras via a separate NVR later, but you can't remove ports or features you don't use.
 Start simple, expand as needed.

 The $80 difference between these gateways is modest in the context of network infrastructure.
-Choose the Express 7 if you want a focused, wireless-first gateway.
-Choose the Dream Router 7 if you're planning cameras or need extra Ethernet ports.
-Both deliver the same excellent WiFi 7 performance—the difference is in wired connectivity and optional features.
+The Express 7 suits wireless-first environments where simplicity matters most.
+The Dream Router 7 is the better fit if you're planning cameras or need extra Ethernet ports.
+The difference is in wired connectivity and optional features — not WiFi speed.

 Need help planning your UniFi deployment?
 Our team provides network assessments and professional installation throughout South Florida.
 Contact us for a customized gateway recommendation based on your specific requirements.